stevenhgs/rib-to-gpx-file-converter/README.md

 |  30   |  delimiter  | 255      | 255     | 255     |
 |  31   |  delimiter  | 255      | 255     | 255     |

-As you can see the meaning of the values of indexes from `19` to `23` are still not found.
+As you can see the meaning of the values of indices `22` and `23` are still not found.
+Maybe these bytes are used as a [checksum](https://en.wikipedia.org/wiki/Checksum).
 However, the data found until now is sufficient to generate a valid .gpx file.

 ### Generating a .gpx file
 Now that the meaning of the values is found the .gpx file can be generated.
 This is simply done by making a header for this .gpx file.

-After this we add a `<trkpt>` tag for every slice we found and fill in the corresponding data.
+Then, a `<trkpt>` tag with its corresponding data is added for every slice.
+Since there is no tag for the temperature for a `<trkpt>` in a .gpx file an `<extension>` tag is used.
+This `<extension>` tag follows [Garmin’s Track Point Extension v1](https://www8.garmin.com/xmlschemas/TrackPointExtensionv1.xsd).

-To end we add a footer to the file.
+To end, a footer is added to the end of the .gpx file.
 This way the correct .gpx file is generated.